 To say that culture is essentially religious means that it too is an “affirmation of the self-negating absolute” (NKZ XI, 458).
 Religion and culture are each framed in the singular here, as something essential to all religions and cultures in the plural.
 At this level culture and religion function almost as regulative ideas.
 They are not the result but the telos of the one world forming its self-identity.
-Nishida's formulations recapitulate much of his theory of the historical world.
+Nishida’s formulations recapitulate much of his theory of the historical world.
 As the various ethnic peoples in the world become aware of themselves as constituents of a global world, that is, as they become “world-historical” nations, they mirror the formation of the historical world.
-The world become self-aware or realized as a globally historical world will be mirrored variously in each nation.
+As self-aware and globally historical, the world will be mirrored variously in each nation.

 Nevertheless a special place is accorded the nation of Japan.
 The Japanese nation is in a position to foster not only an awareness of the East but also a global awareness on the part of every nation.
 For Japan is the nation in Asia that has best retained Asian traditions while adapting Western technology and values.
 In the new world order Japan can stand for Asia, and stand against the domination of the West.
-Nishida's language, perhaps deliberately ambiguous to avoid incarceration, ostensibly wavers as to whether this special mission describes Japan's calling, what it can be for the world, or refers to its current practice in its war-time struggle with other nations.
-A charitable reading of Nishida's statements on the special place of Japan interprets them as advocating that his country overcome its outdated vision of itself as a colonizing nation, and embrace a global conception of itself as a nation interacting with other nations in a world of mutually defining equals.
-A more critical reading interprets these statements as falsely absolutizing the particular nation of Japan in that in the name of Japan they embrace other nations of the East and then abstractly oppose the East to the West.
-Similar challenges face us in the twenty-first century not only in a world of contesting nations with different religious and cultural traditions but also in single nations of multicultural composition.
+Nishida’s language, perhaps deliberately ambiguous to avoid his incarceration, ostensibly wavers as to whether this special mission describes Japan’s calling, what it can be for the world, or refers to its current practice in its war-time struggle with other nations.
+A charitable reading of Nishida’s statements on the special place of Japan interprets them as advocating that his country overcome its outdated vision of itself as a colonizing nation, and embrace a global conception of itself as a nation interacting with other nations in a world of mutually defining equals.
+A more critical reading interprets these statements as falsely absolutizing the particular nation of Japan, suggesting that Japan embraces other nations of the East which is abstractly opposed to the West.
+Similar challenges face us in the twenty-first century not only in a world of continuing imperialism and contesting nations with different religious and cultural traditions but also in single nations of multicultural composition.

 Nishida composed essays on interrelated themes rather than sequential and tightly edited books.
 Major essays were subsequently collected and published as books, but often do not form chapters of a single coherent work.
 Instead of investigating a problem in a series of straightforward linear arguments, he tended to write in spirals that kept circling back on previous formulations and reworking them in new contexts.
 His style is akin to the manner in which one repeatedly practices a traditional Japanese art like calligraphy, poetry or even Zen mediation: working at a particular activity or expression, getting better and better at it without erasing one’s previous attempts.
 It is possible, however, to discern four methods that pervade his philosophy and make it easier for the reader to follow the train of his thought.

-First is Nishida's way of taking the more inclusive as the more concrete, and the more restricted as the more abstract.
+First is Nishida’s way of taking the more inclusive as the more concrete, and the more restricted as the more abstract.
 This makes sense insofar as abstraction involves removal of parts, but Nishida also uses this method to reverse the usual order of things in explanatory schemas or hierarchies.
-The historical world lived by human beings, for example, is more concrete than the material world studied by physics since the historical, human world comprehends (in both senses of the word) the merely physical and can never be reduced to it.
-Inbetween these two worlds is the biological realm of life forms, less concrete than the human world but more concrete than the physcial world.
+As mentioned earlier, the historical world lived by human beings, for example, is more concrete than the material world studied by physics since the historical, human world comprehends (in both senses of the word) the merely physical and can never be reduced to it.
+Between these two worlds is the biological realm of life forms, less concrete than the human world but more concrete than the physical world.

 Second is Nishida’s recourse to the explanatory schema of wholes that reflect themselves in their parts.
 Here Nishida adapts the idea of self-representative systems presented in Josiah Royce and Richard Dedekind’s idea of an infinite system reflected in its parts.
 For Nishida, if there are no parts outside a whole, its evident differentiation must be explained.
 After his first major book, An Inquiry into the Good, Nishida came to explain this differentiating development not in terms of a temporal process but as the self-reflective or self-mirroring structure of a whole.
 Knowledge, for example, is not a matter of two disparate realities, a knowing mind and a known object, conforming to one another, but a single concrete reality that “reflects itself in itself” on differing levels that give rise to the more abstract notions of knowing subject and known objects.
 And after Nishida described self-awareness (jikaku) as the activity of self reflecting itself within itself, he came to speak of other structural wholes, including place or topos and even the world itself, as “self-aware” (jikaku-teki) insofar as they reflected themselves within themselves.